Osagie-Godstand/Osagie-Godstand/README.md

 - I am currently working on a side project called Ken...

-- Progress of the app will be shown through images until it is properly tested, deployed, and ready for use.
+- Progress of the Ken social platform will be shown through images until it is properly tested, deployed, and ready for use.
 You can find new pictures here -> [ken-pic](https://github.com/Osagie-Godstand/ken-pic) when there is significant progress.